Skparab1/wordle/README.md

 - optimized refresh
 - word bank of 600 words
   - needs to be bigger but ok for now
-  - could be used to catch invalid words but too small for that right now
+  - could be used to catch invalid words but word bank too small for that right now

 ## Need to do
 - save word